Shamar Stephen

-Shamar Irvin Stephen (/ˈstɛfən/ STEF-ən; born February 25, 1991) is an American football defensive end who is currently a free agent.
-He played college football at UConn.
-He was drafted by the Minnesota Vikings in the seventh round, 220th overall, of the 2014 NFL Draft.
-He has also played for the Seattle Seahawks.
+Shamar Irvin Stephen (/ˈstɛfən/ STEF-ən; born February 25, 1991) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the UConn Huskies.
+He was selected by the Minnesota Vikings in the seventh round of the 2014 NFL draft.
+He also played for the Seattle Seahawks and Denver Broncos.

-Early years
+Early life

 Stephen attended Long Island Lutheran Middle and High School in Brookville, New York, where he was a two-sport standout playing football and basketball.
 As a sophomore, he played both on defense and offense and compiled 9 tackles and a sack while also rushing for 91 yards on 18 carries (5.1 avg.) and a touchdown.
 As a junior, he started every game at defensive tackle and recorded 41 tackles and 7 sacks.
-While serving as the team captain in his senior season, he earned All-American Lutheran Team honors after finishing his final prep year with 57 tackles and 12.0 sacks along with 2 blocked kicks, helping lead the Crusaders to a 7-2 record.
-In basketball, he was teammates with current Philadelphia 76ers player Tobias Harris as a sophomore.
+While serving as the team captain in his senior season, he earned All-American Lutheran Team honors after finishing his final prep year with 57 tackles and 12.0 sacks along with 2 blocked kicks, helping lead the Crusaders to a 7–2 record.
+In basketball, he was teammates with current Detroit Pistons player Tobias Harris as a sophomore.

 College career

-Stephen played college football at Connecticut from 2009 to 2013, where he was named a team captain prior to his senior season and also winning team MVP following the season.
+Stephen played college football for the Connecticut Huskies from 2009 to 2013, where he was named a team captain prior to his senior season and also winning team MVP following the season.
 He was selected to the All-American Athletic Conference Second Team also in his senior season.
 Stephen was selected and participated in the 2014 Senior Bowl following the season at Connecticut.